 - Plane tickets to or from Costa Rica.

 - Entry or exit fees.

 - Travel insurance.

 - Medical expenses.

 - Activities and additional travel.

-- Border hop costs (if applicable you will not need to border hop for the 10-week internship, only if you wish to stay in the country more than 180 or 90 days- depending on your visa!).
+- Border hop costs (if applicable you will not need to border hop for the 10 week internship, only if you wish to stay in the country more than 90 days!).

+- etc...